Credal Prediction based on Relative Likelihood: Extended Related Work

 Alternatively, credal sets have been used in the fields of imprecise probability and machine learning to represent model uncertainty \citep{zaffalonStatisticalInference2001, coraniLearningReliable2008, coraniCredalModel2015}. \citet{antonucciLikelihoodBased2012} proposed to generate such sets based on relative likelihoods.
 Relative likelihoods, also referred to as normalized likelihoods, have also been used in machine learning with simple model classes such as logistic regression \citep{sengeReliableClassification2014, cellaVariationalApproximations2024}.
 In this work, we build upon these approaches and address the challenges that emerge when adapting the relative likelihood to a setting with complex predictors.

-Recently, credal sets have been applied in the context of machine learning. \citet{wangCredalWrapper2024} take multiple samples from a Bayesian posterior or ensembles and derive class-wise lower and upper probabilities from this.
-Based on these samples or ensemble predictions, a credal set is constructed by including all probability distributions such that the individual class probabilities are in the respective lower to upper class probability interval. \citet{nguyenCredalEnsembling2025} also use ensemble predictions, but they additionally allow for the discarding of potential outliers to ensure that the resulting credal set too large.
+Recently, credal sets have been applied in the context of machine learning. \citet{wangCredalWrapper2024} take multiple samples from a Bayesian posterior or ensembles and derive class-wise lower and upper probabilities.
+Based on these samples, a credal set is constructed by including all probability distributions such that the individual predicted class probabilities are in the respective lower to upper class probability interval. \citet{nguyenCredalEnsembling2025} also construct credal sets from ensemble predictions, but with the additional option of discarding potential outliers to prevent the set from becoming too large.
 This is done by comparing all ensemble predictions to a representative prediction, e.g. the mean prediction, using some distance between distributions, and keeping only $(1-\alpha) \cdot 100\%$ closest predictions.
 The credal set is then constructed by taking the convex hull of the remaining probability distributions.
-Other methods directly train neural networks to predict intervals by explicitly having the neural network predict a lower and upper probability for every class \citep{wangCredalDeep2024}.
+Other methods directly train neural networks to predict intervals by explicitly predicting a lower and upper probability for every class \citep{wangCredalDeep2024}.
 In combination with a custom loss function, consisting of regular cross-entropy for the upper probabilities and cross-entropy computed on the highest loss subset of a batch for the lower probabilities, the claim is that this approach encourages both ``optimistic'' and ``pessimistic'' predictions.
 Credal sets are constructed by taking the same interval-based approach as \citep{wangCredalWrapper2024}.
 Besides this, hybrid methods, combining multiple uncertainty frameworks, have also been proposed. \citet{caprioImpreciseBayesian2023} combine Bayesian deep learning and credal sets by considering sets of priors over weights of neural networks.
 Training these neural network by variational inference then results in a set of posteriors.
 Based on this, a credal set is constructed by sampling from the Bayesian neural networks and taking the convex hull of the sampled probability distributions.
 Another approach leverages conformal prediction to construct credal sets with validity guarantees \citep{javanmardiConformalizedCredal2024}.
 However, this work uses distributions over classes to perform the conformal calibration step.
-Since our method does not require such data, we do not use this method as a baseline.
-Our work distinguishes itself from aforementioned works by making use of relative likelihood cuts which allow for an intuitive and adaptable construction of the credal set.
+Since our method does not require such data, we exclude this method as a baseline.
+Our work distinguishes itself from aforementioned works by using relative likelihood cuts which allow for an intuitive and adaptable construction of the credal set.